|

 binary tree of Unix processes and prints the binary tree as it is

-Given a height of 3, the tree can be thought of as this binary tree, where
+created.
+Given a height of 3, the tree can be thought of as this binary tree, where the parent-child links are not explicitly stored by your program but are part of the Unix process hierarchy.
+While the graphical representation would look like this:

 your program's processes should print out the information about the tree, as follows: